bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 </script>

-Great we have a window!!
+Great, we have a window!!
 Now you can, of course, play with the dimensions of this window by adjusting the `windowPoints` function.

 I'm going to follow this same process for the rest of the drawn items,